decentralized-identity/bbs-signature/draft-bbs-signatures.md

 - H_1,..., H_L, points of G1.
 Generators used to sign the messages.
 - SK, a secret key output from KeyGen
 - PK, a public key output from SkToPk
+- header, an optional octet string containing context and application specific information.
+If not supplied, it defaults to the empty string.

 Parameters:

-- ApplicationInfo, an optional octet string containing context and application specific information.
-If not supplied, it defaults to the empty string.
 - Ciphersuite_ID, octet string.
 The unique ID of the ciphersuite.
 - H_s, point of G1.
 The generator for the blinding value of the signature.
 - H_d, point of G1.
-The generator used to sign the signature domain separation tag.
+The generator used to sign the signature domain.

 Outputs: